Web design needs SEO and vice versa - How easy it is to achieve more visibility and traffic

 - Icons and meaningful keywords are more likely to encourage users to visit the website.

-However, optimizing the title and meta description has one more advantage - The more often users click on your URL, the higher your CTR (click through rate) and the more likely you are to be found at the top of search engines, like Google, not just because of your content and design.
+However, optimizing the title and meta description has another advantage -.
+The more often users click on your URL, the higher is your CTR (Click through Rate) and the more likely you are to be found at the top of search engines, like Google, not just because of your content and design.

-In our online marketing agency Komma99 we build websites exclusively with WordPress.
+In our online marketing agency KOMMA99 we build websites exclusively with WordPress.
+Here, as an online marketing agency, we create a wonderful web design, content and use the scuhmachine optimization (SEO).
 A very good plugin for the WordPress interface and the online optimization of title and meta description is included Yoast SEO - The plugin makes optimization quite simple and has a very user-friendly design.

 Step #2 - The Header, Above the Fold & Footer

-We did it, and convinced the user to visit our website and examine the content with our Title and Meta Description.
+We did it, and convinced the users to visit our website and web design and review the content with our Title and Meta Description.
 The first thing that the visitor sees on our website is the header and above the fold area that we create in the web design.

 In the header, in our example the narrow white strip at the very top, the logo is on the left and the menu is on the right or in the center by default.
-This structure is implemented on almost all websites with a good design, so visitors (users) are already accustomed to it, making navigation easier.
+This structure is implemented on almost all websites with a good design or web design, which means that visitors (users) are already accustomed to it, making navigation easier.

 Below the header is the Above the Fold area - Just like for the title and meta description, the following applies here: Short, crisp and appealing.
 From a design point of view, the area should be inviting and well laid out, for the user the following questions should be clarified here right away: